delightflow/harvestip/README.md

 ## Installation

-To get started with HarvestIP, follow these steps:
+To get started with HavIP, follow these steps:

 1. **Clone the Repository**:
    ```bash